Integral filtered Sen theory and applications: Prismatic interpretation of filtered Sen theory

 The corresponding stratification is precisely the reduction of $\varepsilon$:

 \item Using $\gr^n \gmast \simeq \fil_n^\rmconj \gm_\HT$, stratifications from above two items fit into the following commutative diagram

 \end{enumerate} \end{notation}

-\begin{construction} Thm \ref{thmintrostrat} translates the stratification $\varepsilon_\HT$ on $\gm_\HT$ to a linear operator which we call the ``prismatic Sen operator".
+\begin{construction} Theorem \ref{thmintrostrat} translates the stratification $\varepsilon_\HT$ on $\gm_\HT$ to a linear operator which we call the ``prismatic Sen operator".
 The commutative diagram \eqref{eq: dd data fil conj} says that $\fil_n^\rmconj \gm_\HT$ induces a Hodge--Tate sub-crystal; equivalently, $\Theta_\prism$ stabilizes $\fil_n^\rmconj \gm_\HT$, inducing a sub-object

 \end{construction}